fluidandelasticity2024/fluidandelasticity2024.github.io/index.md

 ## Topics

-Experimental, numerical and theoretical presentations will be given on the following topics:
+Experimental, numerical and theoretical presentations will be given on problems relevant to the following topics:

 - Acoustic manipulation/propulsion of particles
 - Biological internal flows